Discipline for Young Toddlers

 - Strengthen and sweeten your bond with him so that he is more willing to accept your limits.
 How?
 Roughhouse with him to get him laughing.
 And snuggle, which creates oxytocin.

-3. His job is to develop a sense of agency, or positive power.
-He needs to know that he can have an impact on the world.
+Every child needs to know that he can have an impact on the world.
 When he does something and you react strongly, he is affirmed in his ability to make things happen.
 That is such a joyful discovery that he laughs.
 He isn't trying to offend you, or hurt you, or make your life difficult.
 He assumes you will be cheering, too, at his newfound power.
 (Which is, by the way, a good thing -- the beginning of his ability to take responsibility!)
 What can you do to give him the autonomy and power that are essential to his development?

 - Choices, if he understands.
 You can show him both the blue cup and the red cup.
 But this only works if he cares.
 Why should he care about which outfit he's going to wear?
 No wonder he walks away.
 And don't worry if he isn't quite ready for this.
 There are other ways to help him discover his impact on the world and exercise his autonomy.